Asperis-Security/xssFuzz/README.md

 - **🔐 Custom Headers Support**: Use custom headers for authenticated testing or advance tests.
 - **📊 Detailed Reporting**: Generates comprehensive reports for easy management.

+## 📚 References

+This tool was built with inspiration from the **[XSS Cheatsheet](https://portswigger.net/web-security/cross-site-scripting/cheat-sheet)** provided by PortSwigger.
+We highly recommend reviewing this resource for further understanding on XSS payloads.

 ---

 ## 🛠️ Installation